-Command (ASCII) Response Description R Н Reset: Resets the DMU firmware to default operating mode of Voltage Mode and Polled operation. r R Change to Voltage Mode. С С Change to Scaled Sensor Mode. а Α Change to Angle Mode (VG Mode). Р None Change to polled mode.
+Command (ASCII) Response Description R Н Ping: Pings DMU to verify communications. r R Change to Voltage Mode. С С Change to Scaled Sensor Mode. а А Change to Angle Mode (VG Mode). Р None Change to polled mode.
 Data packets sent when a G is received by the DMU. С None Change to continuous data transmit mode.
 Data packets streamed continuously.
 Packet rate is dependent on operating mode.
 Sending "G" stops data transmission.
 G Data Packet Get Data: Requests a packet of data from the DMU.
 Data format depends on operating mode.
 T <0-255> None 2-byte command sequence that changes the vertical gyro erection rate. z <0-255> Z Calibrate and set zero bias for rate sensors by averaging over time.
-1st byte initiates zeroing process.
-2nd byte sets duration for averaging.
-Unit should be still during zeroing. b Change baud rate Autobaud detection.
-Send "b"; change baud rate; send "a" or "A"; DMU will send "D" when new baud rate is detected.
+The argument of the command <x> is a single binary byte that the DMU ignores and is part of the legacy code, any single byte character can be sent.
+Unit should be still during zeroing.</x> b Change baud rate Autobaud detection.
+Send "b"; change baud rate; send "a", DMU will send "A" when new baud rate is detected.
 S ASCII String Query DMU serial number.
 Returns serial number as 32 bit binary number.
 V ASCII String Query DMU version ID string.
 Returns ASCII string.

-\Note: argument of command is sent as a single hex byte, not as an ASCII character.
+^{}Note: argument of command is sent as a single hex byte, not as an ASCII character.

-8 Appendix D. Warranty and Support Information
+Appendix D. Warranty and Support Information

-8.1 Customer Service
+8 1 Customer Service